Analysts warn of high uncertainty, inflation risks pressuring rate decisions after Iran conflict

 Still, they say these geopolitical tensions are set to weigh on equity valuations in at least the short term.

-Ayatollah Ali Khamenei, the supreme leader of Iran, was declared dead earlier on Saturday, alongside several other leaders of the country.
-Iran’s security chief said on Monday that the country will not negotiate with the US.
+Ayatollah Ali Khamenei, the supreme leader of Iran, was declared dead, along with several other leaders of the country.
+Iran’s security chief said on Monday (Mar 2) that the country will not negotiate with the US.

 Thousands of flights globally have been disrupted due to the most recent strikes as the region’s airspace stayed closed.
-That included the cancellation of 26 Singapore Airlines (SIA) and Scoot flights between Feb 28 and Mar 7.
-Other SIA flights could be affected, too, amid the fluid situation, said the national carrier on Sunday.
+That includes the cancellation of 26 Singapore Airlines (SIA) and Scoot flights between Feb 28 and Mar 7.
+Other SIA flights could be affected, too, amid the fluid situation, said the national carrier on Mar 1.

 Navigate Asia in